Skip to main content Skip to Navigation Skip to Footer

 • Thoroughly cleanse the bite site with soap and water then disinfect with rubbing alcohol;

 • Contact your health care provider to discuss possible post-exposure treatment.
+In some cases, pharmacists may also be able to assess tick bites and related reactions.

 • Bring the tick to the Porcupine Health Unit during business hours to submit for species identification or ticks can be identified by visiting eTick, which is a public platform for image-based identification.